tilakoli/project_v2/README.md

 ## TO FIX:

 - the background glitches everytime the mouse moves in the blogs page and about me page.
+- Refactor the projects card to be more responsive and how the data is mapped and labels etc.
 - the about me and contact page have issues on mobile screen which doesnt show in the dev tools mobile screen.

 ## TODO: